MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 1. Try a few more expenses-related prompts, like `What about a hotel?` or `Can I claim the cost of my dinner?`

-    You've successfully added tools to your agent, so it now encapsulates the instructions and capabilities you need to support employees with expense enquiries.
+    You've successfully added tools to your agent, so it now encapsulates the instructions and capabilities you need to support employees with expense inquiries.

 1. In the pane on the right, view the **YAML** tab, which contains the definition for your agent.
-Note that its definition includes the instructions you set in the system prompt, and web search and file search tools you added (in the **tools** section):
+Its definition includes the instructions you set in the system prompt, and web search and file search tools you added (in the **tools** section):

     ```yml
     metadata: